waris206/Enterprise-Network-Simulation-using-Cisco-Packet-Tracer/README.md

 ## Note

 This project was developed under academic guidelines.
 All configurations were created from scratch following proper subnetting, routing, and service design principles.
-No external configuration files or cheating was involved in the setup.